orbitalquark/textadept/doc/14_Appendix.md

    that Textadept's API documentation uses consistently.
 3. The only property names that matter are the "style._name_" ones.
 Other property names are arbitrary.
-4. Instead of using variables, which are evaluated immediately, use "$(key)" notation, which substitutes the value of property "key" at a later point in time.
+4. Instead of using variables, which are evaluated immediately, use "%(key)" notation, which substitutes the value of property "key" at a later point in time.
 This means you do not have to define properties before use.
 You can also modify existing properties without redefining the properties that depend